9dots/9dots.io-pages/OjYzgAz.md

 1. Students check to make sure that their own robots are being built according to the plan that they created.

-2. After, they select two parts of their design that they want to focus on incorporating into their design for today.
+2. Each day, students select two parts of their design that they want to focus on incorporating into their design for today.

 ## Elaborate
 Students continue building their robots according to their blueprints and building plan.